 “I went to my mum and dad’s and my dad was crying," she said.

 “We just spent the whole day crying.
 I remember my mother saying ‘bloody hell, it’s like a morgue in here’.”

 Among those killed was Alf Clarke from the Manchester Evening Chronicle.
 His granddaughter, Sarah Clarke, was at Old Trafford commemorating those who lost their lives in 1958.

 She said: “It’s great that they continue to have this memorial because it has such an enormous impact on this city.

 “It’s important for us to come and commemorate what happened.”

 The impact of the Busby Babes’ story reaches far beyond the city of Manchester.
 Supporters of the Red Devils from all over Europe have travelled to Munich in their thousands for this year’s anniversary.

 “There are so many fans here.
-It shows we’re one big united family,” he tells us.
+It shows we’re one big united family.

 “You learn so much from talking to people, some people I spoke to still remember when the plane crashed.
 It was very emotional during the service.”

 Events to comemorate the anniversary continue throughout the week including an evening of talks and films hosted by Manchester Metropolitan University.